Victoria Legal Aid

 • did not own the property

-• were not planning to return it to the owner.
+• were not planning to return the property to the owner.

 Your options at court